 Another teacher described a shared community value of the importance of supporting others with resources available.
 ‘We try to meet individual’s needs in the community.
 We try to meet their needs because it could be [us in need] someday soon,” said one teacher.
 “We do our best to bring ‘do unto others’ in the classroom.”
 The sense of working together and helping others in the community can be seen in student actions as well.
 She went on to describe that a boy had moved into town a couple of years ago as a seventh grader and he had some “issues.”
 The teacher explained that some of the students took him under their wing.
 They noticed that he wore the same shirt many days and gathered clothes for him.
 They noticed he did not have things that other students had and one student gave him an extra iPod from home.
 The teacher said, “We have really watched him blossom, he is not the same as when he moved in.”

-In Winding Road, the commitment represented by the student handbook statement “Every effort to help you make your school career a success will be made by the administration and faculty” was describedit applied not only while students were in high school but extended beyond graduation.
+In Winding Road, the commitment of the faculty was represented by the student handbook statement, “Every effort to help you make your school career a success will be made by the administration and faculty.”
+Several faculty members described the commitment by saying it applied not only while students were in high school but extended beyond graduation.
 “The students have our phone numbers and we tell the students they can come back or call us if they have a problem or need something.
 We have for years.”
 Another said she told students, “I am here to help you make your dreams come true.”

 “[The community members] hold education in high esteem.
 They want their children to be educated, to have a chance for careers and to be successful in life,” explained one teacher who had been at the school for more than a decade.
 “The community has a lot of pride in the students and their futures and what they are going to do.
 They want them to be successful.”
 She continued, “Lots of community members really help.
 I am just finding out there is more than what I thought.
 More than I ever realized, especially financially.”
-The teacher went on to say that even those she was a Winding Road alumnus, had taught in the school for more than a decade, and had two sons who were alumni of the school, she was continually surprised by the number of people who supported students.
+The teacher went on to say that even though she was a Winding Road alumnus, had taught in the school for more than a decade, and had two sons who were alumni of the school, she was continually surprised by the number of people who supported students.
 She said she had only recently begun to realize the larger number of people who provided financial support for students’ pursuit of postsecondary education.

 The Winding Road teachers talked in interviews about the way the school faculty, students, parents, and community work together and the sense of teamwork across the community groups.
 At the school level, “You are concerned about [the students] first; then work on everything else.
 We don’t just have strong academics, science, agriculture; we have great coaches and music teachers.”